What do I need to know about Enduring Guardianship?

 - Whether there are any other alternatives to appointing a guardian.

 The Public Guardian will be appointed if NCAT does not believe there is a suitable person available.
 Sometimes NCAT sees the appointment of the Public Guardian is the safest option.
 This may mean that the public guardian could make decisions on your behalf that you and your loved ones would disagree with.
-It is always best to appoint an Enduring Guardian ahead of time who you know will make the best decisions on your behalf, rather than run the risk of another person you does not know being appointed as your guardian.
+It is always best to appoint an Enduring Guardian ahead of time who you know will make the best decisions on your behalf, rather than run the risk of another person you do not know being appointed as your guardian.

 Who can witness an Enduring Guardian?